Socialist Workers Party (United States): 1970s and new leadership

-1980s and after
+1980s

-Internal affairs

 Opposition to the "turn to industry" developed within the SWP.
 This opposition was not homogeneous and was itself beset by differences among different factions.

 A further factor in the growing divisions within the SWP was the move by Jack Barnes, Mary-Alice Waters and others in the leadership away from the Trotskyist label.
 In 1982, Barnes gave a speech, later published as Their Trotsky and Ours: Communist Continuity Today, in which he rejected Trotsky's theory of permanent revolution, arguing that it failed to sufficiently distinguish between the democratic and socialist tasks of a workers' revolution.
 Barnes argued that anticapitalist revolutions typically began with a "workers' and farmers' government" that initially concentrated on bourgeois-democratic measures and only later moved on to the abolition of capitalism.

 Barnes also argued that the Trotskyist label unnecessarily distinguished leftists in that tradition from leftists of other origins, such as the Cuban Communist Party or the Sandinista National Liberation Front.
 He argued that the SWP had more in common with these organizations than with many groups calling themselves Trotskyist.
 The SWP has continued to publish numerous books by Trotsky and advocate a number of ideas commonly associated with Trotskyism, including Trotsky's analysis of Stalinism.

 The opposition factions continued to support the theory of permanent revolution and the Trotskyist label: they anticipated that the SWP leadership was reassessing its place in the Fourth International.
 While declaring their support for the Cuban and the leftist Nicaraguan governments, they were more critical of the Castroist and Sandinista leadership.
 They also continued to oppose the "turn to industry".

 One opposition group rallied around the Weinsteins on the West Coast (with supporters elsewhere too), while another rallied around George Breitman and Frank Lovell.
 Together they formed an opposition bloc on the SWP's National Committee, but in 1983 both groups were expelled.
 The opposition factions, having split from the SWP, formed new organizations.
 The Weinstein group formed the San Francisco-based Socialist Action.
 The Breitman-Lovell group after a time formed the Fourth Internationalist Tendency.
 Both groups called themselves "public factions" of the SWP and set the task of recapturing the SWP to their understanding of Trotskyism.
 Another group, mainly in Los Angeles, had been close to Breitman, belonged briefly to Socialist Action, and left to join the "regroupment" organization Solidarity.

-This was the most recent split or major faction fight in the SWP.